Transport in Paris

 Gare du Nord, one of Paris's seven large mainline railway station termini, is the busiest train station outside Japan.

 Paris is the centre of a national, and with air travel, international, complex transport system.
 The modern system has been superimposed on a complex map of streets and wide boulevards that were set in their current routes in the 19th century.
-On a national level, it is the centre of a web of road and railway, and at a more local level, it is covered with a dense mesh of bus, tram and metro service networks.
+On a national level, it is the centre of a web of road and railway, and at a more local level, it is covered with a dense mesh of bus, tram and metro service.

 Environmental performance

 Paris has one of the most sustainable transportation systems in the world (private cars are only 4.3% of the overall traffic in the city centre) and is one of only two cities that received the Sustainable Transport Award twice, in 2008 and 2023.
 The second is Bogotá.
 The award was accorded for the continual efforts to expand active transportation networks, including specifically designated to help children, women, disabled persons.
 By the year of 2026, half of parking spaces should be turned into green spaces, bike lanes, spaces used for shared mobility and playgrounds.

 In the years 2022–2023, 53.3% of the trips in the city centre were made on foot, 30% on public transport, 11.2% on bicycles and 4.3% on cars.

 Bike lanes are being doubled, while electric car incentives are being created.
 The French capital is banning the most polluting automobiles from key districts.
 During only one year, the use of bicycles rose by 54%.

 In 2022 the organization "Tools of change" finished a landmark case study about the transportation system in Paris.
 According to the study during the years 2010–2020 the modal share of cars in Paris declined from 12.8% to 6% while the modal share of active transportation (walking, cycling) rose from 55.4% to 68% (more than in Copenhagen and Barcelona) due to a combination of several governmental and local programs.
 Contrarily, in the whole Métropole du Grand Paris region the modal share of cars rose in those years from 39.5% to 43% and the modal share of active transportation declined from 40.3% to 36%.
 The use of public transport declined in Paris and slightly rose in the Paris Metropolis.

 In March 2025, Parisiens approved a referendum, turning 500 more streets (5-8 per neighborhood) and 10,000 more parking lots into walking paths, cycle lanes, and greenery.
 300 streets and 10,000 parking lots have already been transformed since 2020.
 The population will be further consulted about which streets will be converted.